redpesk-core/afb-cmake-modules/README.md

 As the type is not always specified for some custom targets, like an ***HTML5*** application, macros make the difference using ***LABELS*** property.

+Choose between:

+- **BINDING**: Shared library that be loaded by the AGL Application Framework
+- **HTDOCS**: Root directory of a web app
+- **DATA**: Resources used by your application
+- **EXECUTABLE**: Entry point of your application executed by the AGL Application Framework

 Example: